dart-lang/build/README.md

 ### Source control

-This package creates a top level `.build` folder in your package, which should not be submitted to your source control repo (likely this just means adding '.build' to your '.gitignore' file).
+This package creates a top level `.dart_tool` folder in your package, which should not be submitted to your source control repo (likely this just means adding '.dart_tool' to your '.gitignore' file).

 When it comes to generated files it is generally best to not submit them to source control, but a specific `Builder` may provide a recommendation otherwise.